feliwir/libw3d/README.md

 - vertex colors
 - texture animation

-Sample screenshot of Barracks from Battle for Middleearth II
+Sample screenshot of Barracks from Battle for Middleearth II:

 ![Image of Gondor Barracks](img/barracks.png)